osmosis-labs/fee-abstraction/x/feeabs/spec/07_ibc.md

 ## `SwapCrossChain`

-Feeabs module exchange Ibc token to native token using the `SwapCrossChain`:
+Feeabs module exchange Ibc token to native token using the `SwapCrossChain` which is `MsgTransfer` with a specific `Memo`:

 ```go
 type MsgTransfer struct {